darojasrm/mapty-app/README.md

 # mapty-app
-Second project for JacaScript coutrse which implements Geolacation,  External Libraries and More!
+Second project for JavaScript coutrse which implements Geolacation,  External Libraries and More!